Student Research & Creative Works

 Academic Student Travel (formerly Fleming Student Travel)

 Academic Student Travel gives students the opportunity to disseminate the research they have conducted.
 Travel applications for Fleming Student Travel or The Sarofim School of Fine Arts Travel funds are being accepted throughout the academic school year.
 The student needs to complete the application for approval.
-Please review the guidelines before submitting the application.
+Please review the 23-24 Guidelines before submitting.

 To further support students’ learning and professional development experiences, travel funds are available for students presenting their work at national and regional conferences.
 Priority consideration is given to those submitted by the deadline for the relevant semester.
 If you have any questions regarding Academic Student Travel please contact Christine Vasquez .